Kartikey-Pathak/Apple-IPhone15-Clone/README.md

 Full Stack Web Developer | Blender Artist | CSE Undergrad 🔗 LinkedIn • GitHub • Portfolio (if available)

+🛠️ Every line of code and animation logic is written by me from scratch — no code or templates were copied.
+I closely studied the original Apple site and recreated the UI and animation behavior in my own way using React and GSAP.

 ⭐ If you like it...
 Don’t forget to Star 🌟 the repo and share your feedback!